dionyziz/ting/etc/spec/ARCHITECTURE.md

   3. `text`: The text of the message.

 * `start-typing`: Indicates that a user started typing a new message.
-Expects a `channel` parameter indicating the channel name and a `text` parameter indicating the part of the text of the message that has already been typed by the time `start-typing` is being sent.
+Expects the following parameters:

+  1. `type`: A string which is either `channel` or `user`.
+  2. `target`: The name of the channel or the user we wish to send the message to.
+  3. `text`: The text of the message typed so far.

 * `typing-update`: Sends an update on the message that is being typed.
 Expects a `messageid` parameter indicating the id of the message that is being updated